- 1 How long does it take to become a foster parent in Illinois?

 How long does the foster parent licensing process take?
 The process to become a licensed foster parent takes from three to six months.
 Once the process (including your training) is completed, a child may be placed with you.

-How much do foster parents get paid weekly?
+How much do foster parents get paid a week?

 The amount of allowance paid depends on the type of care and the age of the child or young person.
 Foster carers are also paid a variety of expenses.
 On average, national Private (Independent) Fostering Agencies pay a basic weekly fostering allowance and fee of £450 per week, for all ages of foster children.